jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

  ![3](./images/ALB-listener-rules.png)

+ALB and Classic can use [HTTP connection multiplexing](https://www.haproxy.com/blog/http-keep-alive-pipelining-multiplexing-and-connection-pooling/) to keep one connection with the backend application.
+Connection multiplexing improves latency and reduces the load on your applications.
 ### Load balancer stickiness

 Used when the same client needs to interact with the same backend instance.
 A cookie, with expiration date, is used to identify the client.
 The classical gateway or ALB manages the routing.
 This could lead to unbalance traffic so overloading one instance.